Profilerr

 Furlan and GruBy — AGO Danger Zone (Wolf on the Roof)

 At the final seconds of the map, with the deadly smoke shrinking tightly, Furlan stayed alone but defeated both jks and SPUNJ from the roof.
 This spot became the place for the latest-added graffiti, symbolizing the lone surviving wolf, with Furlan’s and GruBy’s signatures.
-Unlike all Counter-Strike graffiti explained before, this one can only be seen in the Danger Zone mode, which is yet to come to CS2.
+Unlike CS2 graffiti explained before, this one can only be seen in the Danger Zone mode, which is yet to come to CS2.
 It isn’t clear whether it will be added to the game, and now this painting can be seen only on the dedicated videos.

 Final Words